Flawless (2007 film): Plot

-A reporter enters a restaurant to interview Miss Laura Quinn, the only woman who ever has been a manager at the London Diamond Corporation, for a puff piece about the first generation of women entering the workforce.
-Quinn places a box on the table, revealing a huge diamond, and says, "I stole it."
-The reporter, suddenly enthralled, assumes that Quinn has been in prison for the theft all this time.
+A reporter arrives at a restaurant to interview Laura Quinn, the only woman ever to serve as a manager at the London Diamond Corporation, for a puff piece on early female professionals.
+Quinn places a box on the table, opens it to reveal a massive diamond, and calmly states, “I stole it.”
+The reporter, stunned, assumes she has spent her life in prison.